Share with your team

 Invite others to join your space

-Once you've created a company-wide space, list it in the Space Directory, the central access point where others in the company can view and join any space that's been shared with everyone in the company.
+Once you've created a team-wide space, list it in the Space Directory, the central access point where others on the team can view and join any space that's been shared.

 If you want to share a space with a select group of people (a group of managers, for example) instead of sharing with everyone on the account, click the Share button at the top of your space to select specific recipients.
 From there, you can control what level of access to the content each invitee has.